Last Updated: January 2024

 If you forget to feed your starter it’s OKAY.
 Don’t stress it.
 Depending on how long you let it go, you may have a problem.
 Examine the top of your starter and its jar for signs of mold.
 If mold is present, follow the mold section below.

 If no mold is present, begin the feeding cycle again.
 It may take a few days to get going again.
-If after the first few days you are seeing no signs of bubbles or growth, it’s probably time to start over.
+If you see no signs of bubbles or growth after the first few days, it’s probably time to start over.
 Otherwise, keep feeding until you have a happy starter.

 Liquid on top